The Inpatient vs. Outpatient Cost Comparison

 What Is Outpatient Rehab?

-Outpatient drug rehab simply refers to a treatment program that does not require staying in a facility.
+Outpatient drug rehab in Orange County simply refers to a treatment program that does not require staying in a facility.
 Many find it attractive because it allows the patient the ability you to stay in their own home, go to work or school as usual and continue doing the things they do every day.
 Outpatient rehab requires patients to attend regular therapy, educational and counseling sessions.
 They will also make regular visits to a treatment center.
 As you can imagine, there’s a high risk of relapse for those patients who have not gone through detox or for those patients who are new to sobriety.
 This varies of course, based on many factors.

 Typically, intensive outpatient programs come into play after a person has gone through an inpatient program.
 It helps keep them regimented and on a good routine.
 In some cases, patients of intensive outpatient programs bolster their care by choosing a sober living home.